 The coronavirus pandemic has forced many people to consider their legal affairs and what they want should the worst occur.
 While no one likes to think about their own mortality, creating an estate plan that contains the essential documentation that dictates your wishes for end-of-life care and beyond benefits you and your loved ones in the long-term.
-At Kryszak & Associates, our estate planning attorneys are here to help you devise an estate plan that meets all your needs.
+At Kryszak Law Firm, our estate planning attorneys are here to help you devise an estate plan that meets all your needs.
 To learn more, call or contact our office today to schedule a consultation.

 Essential Estate Planning Documents